jon-marks/Yet-Another-Sudoku/docs/source/02-foundation/01-language.rst

    XYZ-Wing Pattern

-XYZr1c2, in the intersection of ensures that the Unrestricted Candidate, Y must be True in at least one of the cells forming the pattern.
-Therefore, any other Candidate Y that can see all occurrences of Y in the pattern can be eliminated.
+``XYZr1c2`` in the intersection of ensures that the Unrestricted Candidate, Y, must be True in at least one of the cells forming the pattern.
+Therefore, any other candidate Y that can see all occurrences of Y in the pattern can be eliminated.
 The only locations that can see all the pincers and pivot lies in the intersection of row 1 and box 1.